- Instructions for Form 8889 - Introductory Material

-Generally, qualified medical expenses for HSA purposes are unreimbursed medical expenses that could otherwise be deducted on Schedule A (Form 1040).
+Generally, qualified medical expenses for HSA purposes are unreimbursed medical expenses that could otherwise be deducted on Schedule A (Form 1040 or 1040-SR).
 See the Instructions for Schedule A and Pub.
 502, Medical and Dental Expenses.
 Expenses incurred before you establish your HSA are not qualified medical expenses.
 If, under the last-month rule, you are considered to be an eligible individual for the entire year for determining the contribution amount, only those expenses incurred after you actually establish your HSA are qualified medical expenses.

 Only prescribed medicines or drugs (including over-the-counter medicines and drugs that are prescribed) and insulin (even if purchased without a prescription) for the account beneficiary, the account beneficiary's spouse or dependent(s), are qualified medical expenses.

 You cannot treat insurance premiums as qualified medical expenses unless the premiums are for: